Happy Medics UK Medical Education

 Patients present with symptoms, not diagnoses.
 But most medical education is organised by disease.

-This course bridges that gap.
-Each of the 14 frameworks takes a presenting complaint – chest pain, dyspnoea, AKI, headache – and gives you a structured method for generating a differential, directing investigations, identifying red flags, and making management decisions.
+What makes this different is the structure.
+Each presentation is taught through a diagnostic framework – a systematic method for generating a differential, directing investigations, identifying red flags, and making management decisions.

-Patients don’t present with diagnoses.
-They present with symptoms.
+Patients don’t present with diagnoses, they present with symptoms.
 These frameworks start where your patients start.

 The Method